+7. States Parties shall ensure that appropriate measures are in place under domestic law to protect children who are accused of offences established under this Convention, consistent with the obligations under the Convention on the Rights of the Child and the Protocols thereto, as well as other applicable international or regional instruments.

-7. Nothing contained in this Convention shall affect the principle that the description of the offences established in accordance with articles 6 to 16 of this Convention and of the applicable legal defences or other legal principles controlling the lawfulness of conduct is reserved to the domestic law of a State Party and that such offences shall be prosecuted and punished in accordance with that law.
+8. Nothing contained in this Convention shall affect the principle that the description of the offences established in accordance with this Convention and of the applicable legal defences or other legal principles controlling the lawfulness of conduct is reserved to the domestic law of a State Party and that such offences shall be prosecuted and punished in accordance with that law.

 Chapter III Jurisdiction